emlevina/she-codes-todo/README.md

-# TO-do-app
+# To-do-app
 React app as part of Shecodes course

-## Second header
-One more header

-## Blabla
+## Beautiful description
-This is supposed to be in a feature branch
+will be here one day